-IT Security tips & good practice
+IT Security tips and good practice

 To protect your device and data please follow these simple steps:

 - Be aware of your obligations under Trinity's Policy on Anti-Virus Management.

 - Passwords: Don't reveal your passwords to anyone else.
 Your Trinity computer account and network login password act as your identity on the Trinity data network and restrict access to your email and other files to you.
 Guard your passwords and always change them if you suspect that they have become known to others.
 It is strictly against published Trinity Policy to allow your Trinity accounts and passwords to be used by others.

-- Use your anti-virus software to scan your computer regularly.
+- Scan your computer: Use your anti-virus software to scan your computer regularly.
 Anti-virus software typically consists of two components - a detection element (the virus definitions), which can detect known viruses and prevent them from triggering, and a cleaning element (the engine) which can disinfect viruses which may already be on your computer.
 Scans can be set to run automatically or manually.

-Stay current on software security updates for your software.
+- Update your Windows/macOS: Stay current on software security updates for your software.
 All software companies are constantly releasing patches and updates to fix security issues, as well as other flaws discovered in their products.
 These flaws are what virus writers and hackers exploit to gain access to your data.
 Make sure you stay ahead of the hackers and keep you software up-to-date.
 A quick and easy way to do this for Microsoft Windows users is to run 'windows update' from the icon on your start menu.